ericssmith/presentations/vtcc9/vtcc9_links.md

 *"... my friend, Edsger Djisktra, thought the null reference was a bad idea"*

+*"If you have a null reference, then every bachelor who you represent in your object structure will seem to be married polyamoursly to the same person Nulla"*

 *"I did know that there was a solution to this problem based on the idea of discrimination of objects belonging to a disjoint union class"*